Want to keep those little minds active and engaged over the next few weeks? We've got some great tips from those in the know!

 Other ideas for summer holiday activities

-Visit the library.
-Now libraries are reopening, it’s a great opportunity to stock up on some fab new reads without spending a cent.
+- Visit the library.
+It’s a great opportunity to stock up on some fab new reads without spending a cent.